saper0/revisiting_robustness/README.md

 # Revisiting Robustness in Graph Machine Learning

-This codebase has been used to generate all results based on contextual stochastic block models in our submitted paper *Revisiting Robustness in Graph Machine Learning*.
+This codebase has been used to generate all results found in the ICLR 2023 paper *Revisiting Robustness in Graph Machine Learning*.

+The following instructions refer to the codebase found in the [src](src/) folder and have been used to generate all results pertaining random graph models (contextual stochastic block models / contextual Barabási-Albert models with community structure).

+The codebase for the real world experiments including a separate installation and usage description can be found in the folder

 # Installation